Where We Work

 Africa

-Since 2001, HJFMRI has been working throughout sub-Saharan Africa, building human research capacity, executing clinical trials and conducting disease surveillance for HIV, antimicrobial and malaria drug resistance, Ebola, influenza, enteric pathogens, acute febrile illness, Lassa fever, vector-borne illnesses, and other infectious diseases.
+Since 2001, HJFMRI has been working throughout sub-Saharan Africa, building human research capacity, executing clinical trials and conducting disease surveillance for HIV, antimicrobial and malaria drug resistance, Ebola, influenza, acute febrile illness, Lassa fever, vector-borne illnesses, and other infectious diseases.
 HJFMRI is a key collaborator for the Child Health and Mortality Prevention Surveillance Network (CHAMPS) and DoD’s Global Emerging Infections Surveillance (GEIS).
-In collaboration with WRAIR, HJFMRI participates in NIH-funded clinical research networks (HVTN, ACTG and CoVPN), also implements high-impact, comprehensive HIV prevention, care and treatment programs under PEPFAR in four African countries.
-HJFMRI also supports a strategic Army-Navy initiative called the Joint West Africa Research Group (JWARG) in Nigeria, Liberia and Ghana.
+In collaboration with the Walter Reed Army Institute of Research (WRAIR) and the U.S. Centers for Disease Control (CDC), HJFMRI conducts vaccine research and participates in NIH-funded clinical research networks (HVTN, ACTG and CoVPN).
+In addition, our teams in Tanzania, Kenya, and Nigeria implement high-impact, comprehensive HIV prevention, care and treatment programs with WRAIR funded by PEPFAR.
+In 2015, HJFMRI also helped establish a strategic Army-Navy initiative called the Joint West Africa Research Group (JWARG) in Nigeria, Liberia, and Ghana.

-Photo of Jordan
+Jordan

 Germany